-5.1.3 Firing Procedures
+6.1.3 Firing Procedures

-Sighting Shots are not allowed in any CMP Pistol event listed in Table 1.
-Firing procedures and Range Officer commands for CMP Service Pistol and .22 Rimfire Pistol events are specified in the Pistol Firing Procedures and Commands.
+Sighting Shots are not allowed in any CMP Bullseye Pistol event listed in TABLE 1.
+Firing procedures and Range Officer commands for CMP Service Pistol and .22 Rimfire Pistol events are specified in the Pistol Firing Procedures and Commands (copies may be downloaded from the CMP website at https://thecmp.org/competitions/cmp-competitions-rulebooks/).

-5.1.4 Competitor Is Not Ready
+6.1.4 Competitor Is Not Ready

 It is the duty of competitors to notify the Range Officer if they are not ready to fire when the Range Officer asks, IS THE LINE READY by stating "Not Ready."
 If the Range Officer then causes firing to proceed, the competitor must be given an opportunity to fire that series at a later time.
 Failure by the competitor to notify the Range Officer that they are "Not Ready" forfeits the right to fire that series.
-A competitor who announces "Not Ready" may be given a few seconds to correct the cause of the delay or they may be resquadded to complete a slow-fire series or allowed to shoot a timed or rapid-fire series in the refire series
+A competitor who announces "Not Ready" may be given a few seconds to correct the cause of the delay or they may be resquadded to complete a slow-fire series or allowed to shoot a timed or rapid-fire series during the refire series.

-5.1.5 Malfunctions
+6.1.5 Malfunctions